Austin Motorcycle Accident Lawyer

 - Practice Defensive Driving.
 This is always important for motorcycle operators, but is especially true at night.
 Keep a safe distance behind other vehicles, always use your signals, and stay out of cars’ and trucks’ blind spots.

 - Stay Alert.
 Don’t drive while drunk, impaired, or drowsy.
 Don’t do anything that could compromise your reaction time or decision-making ability.

 Work with Our Experienced Motorcycle Accident Attorneys in Austin, TX

 If you or a loved one has been injured in a motorcycle crash, you may have options that will compensate you for medical costs, pain and suffering, and lost wages.

-The Evans Law Firm has represented victims of motorcycle crashes and their families, so we understand the impact these accidents can have.
-Fill out our contact form to arrange a free consultation.
+The Evans/Reilley Law Firm has represented many victims of motorcycle crashes and their families — with winning results.
+We understand the devastating impact these accidents can have on people’s lives and are passionate about bringing justice to our clients.
+Fill out our contact form or call (512) 732-2727 to arrange a free consultation.

 ”Chip Evan was a life saver for us when we were desperately needing a lawyer to recover our medical bills from an automobile accident.
 His expertise were right on.
 He was very responsive and a great listener.
 Even after our case was settled he continued to guide us .
 We would recommend him over other law firms.” – Rauf Baig (Google Review)